saltandpurple/eks-tooling-demo/README.md

 - Difference between statefulsets & deployments
 - Delete resources

+---

 # Hacking

-- Please use our own namespace!
+- Please make sure to use your own namespace (specified with the `-n` param ) to avoid conflicts!